-Public Trustee Investment Board
+The Public Trustee Investment Board

-The Public Trustee Investment Board is established by section 12 of the Public Trustee Act 1979.
+The Public Trustee Investment Board is established under the provisions of section 12 of the Public Trustee Act 1979.
 The function of the Board is to control the investment of money held on behalf of clients in the common funds.
 The Board comprises the Public Trustee or, in the absence of the Public Trustee, the Deputy Public Trustee, and two persons appointed by the Minister.

-The Board is committed to acting prudently in accordance with the Public Trustee Act 1979 and Trustee Act 1893 to obtain the maximum return on the investments of Common Fund monies commensurate with sound investment practices and to ensure that estates and trusts receive commercial rates of return on their funds.
-An Investment Policy has been developed to guide the Board and the Public Trustee's Office in the management of its investments.
+The Board is committed to acting prudently in accordance with the Public Trustee Act 1979 and Trustee Act 1893 to obtain the maximum return on the investments of common fund monies commensurate with sound investment practices and to ensure that estates and trusts receive commercial rates of return on their funds.
+An Investment Policy has been developed to guide the Board and the Public Trustee in the management of its investments.

-As at 30 June 2022, Investment Board members were;
+As at 30 June 2023.
+Investment Board members were:

-- Ms Beth Walker, Public Trustee (Chair), - Mr David Winter, Department of the Attorney-General and Justice, and - Mr Alex Pollon, Northern Territory Treasury.
+- Ms Beth Walker, Public Trustee (Chair) - Mr David Winter, Department of the Attorney-General and Justice - Mr Alex Pollon, Northern Territory Treasury.

-I extend my gratitude to Mr Winter and Mr Pollon for their guidance and support in ensuring the financial interests of Territorians are best served.
+Gratitude is extended to all members of the board for their guidance and support in ensuring that the financial interests of Territorians are best served.

-The following indicators for the various areas of activity represent an overview of the outputs of the office in carrying out its functions.
+The following indicators for the various areas of activity represent an overview of the outputs of the Public Trustee in carrying out its functions.